 Population Health Research Program in Heart Failure and Cardiovascular Interventions (Team Soleil)

 Team Soleil’s research program is based on heart failure and long-term outcomes after cardiovascular interventions.
-The team focuses on sex and gender epidemiology, as well as precision medicine and patient-oriented outcomes.
+The scope of work encompasses precision medicine, sex and gender epidemiology, as well as patient-oriented outcomes.

-- Influence of sex on cardiac referral, quality indicators and outcomes in heart failure care in Ontario and the Champlain LHIN
+- Influence of sex on cardiac referral, quality indicators and outcomes in heart failure care in Ontario.

-- Comparative effectiveness of surgical and percutaneous procedures
+- Comparative effectiveness of cardiac surgery vs. percutaneous interventions.

 - Sun LY, Rodger J, Duffett L, Tulloch H, Crean AM, Chong AY, Rubens FD, MacPhee E, Mesana TG, Lee DS, van Diepen S, Beanlands RS, Ruel M, Julien AM, Bilodeau J. (2021).
 Derivation of Patient-Defined Adverse Cardiovascular and Noncardiovascular Events through a Modified Delphi Process.
 JAMA Network Open.
 4(1): e2032095.

 - Sun LY, Mielniczuk LM, Liu PP, Beanlands R, Chih S, Davies R, Coutinho T, Lee DS, Austin PC, Bader Eddeen A, Tu JV.
 (2020).
 Sex-Specific Temporal Trends in Ambulatory Heart Failure Incidence, Mortality and Hospitalization in Ontario, Canada from 1994-2013: a Population-Based Cohort Study.
 BMJ Open.
 10(11):e044126.